verus-lang/verus/source/docs/guide/src/exec_spec.md

     s[i as int]
 }
 ```
-The following is incorrect because `i` is `u64`, where it should be `usize`.
+The following is incorrect because `i` is `u64` instead of `usize`.
 This will result in a type error.
 ```
 pub open spec fn my_index_err1(s: Seq<u8>, i: u64) -> u8
     recommends 0 <= i < s.len()